Posen speeches: On the "Jewish question"

 Himmler then reveals to "this most secret circle" his thoughts on the Jewish question, which he describes as "the most difficult decision of my life".

 Himmler then discusses the Warsaw Ghetto Uprising (19 April – 16 May 1943) and the heavy battles during it:

 This last sentence seems to refer to the upcoming Operation Harvest Festival where the remaining Jewish forced laborers in the Lublin District of German-occupied Poland were liquidated.
-43,000 Jews were murdered in this operation on 3-4 November 1943.
+43,000 Jews were murdered in this operation on 3–4 November 1943.

-Himmler discusses the dismissal of Benito Mussolini, which is to have led to defeatism.
-A few death sentences imposed on the basis of making corrosive remarks are to serve as dissuasive warnings for thousands of others, and party members must display exemplary behaviour.
-Himmler then discusses his duties as Reich minister of the interior.
-By Hitler's volition, party organisation and administrative organisation are henceforth two separate pillars.
+Himmler discusses the July 1943 ouster of Benito Mussolini, which is to have led to defeatism.
+A few death sentences imposed on the basis of making corrosive remarks are to serve as dissuasive warnings for thousands of others; party members must display exemplary behaviour.
+Himmler then discusses his newly acquired duties as Reich Minister of the Interior.
+(Hitler appointed him to this position on 24 August 1943, replacing Wilhelm Frick.)
+By Hitler's orders, party organisation and administrative organisation are henceforth two separate pillars.
 Decentralized decisions are considered important, but centralised arrangements take precedence in the strained war situation.
 As a result, Himmler makes broad criticism of the personal politics of Gauleiters.
 In the last part of his speech, he goes into the benefits of the Waffen-SS.
-Himmler closes by discussing how the German national boundary will be pushed 500 km eastwards with 120 million people being relocated, and ends with the appeal:
+Himmler closes by discussing how the German national boundary will be pushed 500 km eastwards, with 120 million people being relocated, and ends with the appeal:

 Albert Speer, Reich minister for arms and munition since 1942, was, since 2 September 1943 as Reich minister for armament and wartime economy, responsible for all German armament production.
 This used Jewish forced labourers who were partly exempted from being deported to their extermination until 1943.
 After 1945, Speer always maintained that he left the conference before Himmler made his speech and knew nothing of the Holocaust.
-Historians cite Himmler's direct second person reference to Speer as proof of his presence.
+Historians cite Himmler's direct second-person reference to Speer as proof of his presence.

 Further speeches

-Statements from five further speeches by Himmler confirm the sentiment he expressed in Posen on the "final solution to the Jewish question".
-On 16 December 1943, he said to Kriegsmarine commanders:

 A handwritten memo from Himmler's speech on 26 January 1944 in Posen to Generals of fighting troops reads:

 On 5 May 1944 Himmler explained to Generals in Sonthofen that perseverance in the bombing war has only been possible because the Jews in Germany have been discarded.

 Applause can be heard on a recording of another speech given to Generals in Sonthofen on 24 May 1944, when Himmler says:

 On 21 June 1944 Himmler spoke to Generals educated in the Nazi world view in Sonthofen, mentioning the Jewish question again: